Mainstreaming (education): Alternatives: what mainstreaming is not

-The alternatives to mainstreaming for special needs students are separation, inclusion, and excluding the student from school.
+The alternatives to mainstreaming for students in special education are separation, inclusion, and excluding the student from school.
 Normally, the student's individual needs are the driving force behind selecting mainstreaming or another style of education.

 Mainstreaming does not involve putting a child full-time in a special school.

 Mainstreaming does not involve placing a child full-time in a regular classroom.
 A student who spends the entire day in a regular classroom with non-disabled peers is considered fully included.
 Most students with mild levels of disabilities such as dyslexia or attention deficit disorder, or with non-cognitive disabilities such as diabetes are fully included.

 Mainstreaming does not involve teaching the child outside of school.
 A student who is taught in an institution (such as a hospital) or at home (such as while recovering from a serious illness) is excluded.
 Such a student may receive individual instruction or may attend small group instruction.
 A student who is excluded from school may or may not have been expelled from the school.